MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pftypes/structs/pfusersteaminfo.md

 **`steamCountry`** &nbsp; const char*
 *is null-terminated*

-(Optional) The country/region in which the player resides, from Steam data.
+(Optional) The country in which the player resides, from Steam data.

 **`steamCurrency`** &nbsp; [PFCurrency](../enums/pfcurrency.md) const*
 *may be nullptr*